aviranzerioniac/awesome-piracy/readme.md

 I am aware that a number of websites featured in this list rely on operating under obscurity, and that this list could potentially contribute to their demise through excess exposure.
 I'm sorry about that - I just like making lists.

-Please ensure you use an adblocker [Browser Extensions](#browser-extensions) to access any of the websites listed here, otherwise, you will have a bad time.
+Please ensure you use an adblocker from [Browser Extensions](#browser-extensions) to access any of the websites listed here, otherwise, you will have a bad time.

 For discussion and feedback, please head to [the Reddit thread on /r/Piracy](https://www.reddit.com/r/Piracy/comments/9nontk/awesome_piracy_a_curated_list_of_awesome_warez/).
 If you come across dead links, please report them by [creating an issue](https://github.com/Igglybuff/awesome-piracy/issues/new).